 2. Reach out to your roommate.

 Once you’ve received your room assignment, contact your new roommate and have a “getting to know you” conversation.
 Talk about what made you choose your college, what you are most excited about taking during the first semester, and maybe even if you’d like your room décor to match!
-It’s best if you actually talk to each other rather than texting or using social media, which also gives you practice for my next tip.
+It’s best if you actually talk to each other rather than texting or using social media, which also gives you practice for our next tip.

 3. Practice starting conversations.

 Know how to strike up a conversation and make friends.
 For some, this may come naturally.
 For others, it may be harder.
 That’s okay!
-Remember that everyone is transitioning, too, and in their own headspace.
+Remember that everyone is transitioning to college, too, and are in their own headspace.
 College may be the first time you’ve had to make new friends in quite a while, especially if you attended the same school throughout high school.
 One of the best ways to start new friendships is to make small talk.
 Don’t just look at your phone while waiting for a session to start – talk to the person beside you.
 If you want to be more comfortable starting conversations, practice while you’re still home this summer.

 4. Master simple house cleaning tasks and laundry.